Uhlanoong/Uhlanoong/README.md

 ## 👋 Hello!
 I'm Uhlanoong — Full-Stack Developer

 I’m a software developer with over 4 years of hands-on experience in full-stack web development, specializing in NestJS and React.
-Currently, I’m working at Agro Solution, where I build scalable digital tools for the agricultural industry in Bangladesh.
+Currently, I’m working at **Agro Solution**, where I build scalable digital tools for the agricultural industry in Bangladesh.
 I’m now actively seeking a **software engineering position**, with a strong interest in companies offering opportunities for international developers.

 ### 🧑‍💻 Tech Stack